sing-group/compi/docs/source/running_pipelines.rst

 Running Pipelines
 *****************

-This section explains how to use ``compi`` to validate and run pipelines using different parameters of the ``compi run`` command by showing several practical examples.
+This section explains how to use ``compi`` to run pipelines using different parameters of the ``compi run`` command by showing several practical examples.

 .. _sample_pipeline: